Business Intelligence vs. CRM: Which one is best for you?

 There is an ongoing debate on whether Business Intelligence (BI) or Customer Relationship Management (CRM) is more effective in helping a business succeed.
 The software comparison happens because BI and CRM tools share a number of the same functions – most notably in using historical data to identify key trends that businesses can leverage to their advantage.
 The truth is, there is value in both depending on your business goals.

-However, industry experts are still at odds in determining the best analytics solution for businesses.
-In this blog, we take on this long-standing battle between BI and CRM, and discuss the key differences between them to help you uncover the best analytical tool for your business.
+However, industry experts are still at odds in determining the best business intelligence solution for businesses.
+In this blog, we take on this long-standing battle between BI and CRM, discuss the key differences, the impact of artificial intelligence on both so you can determine the best tools for your business.

-Business Intelligence and CRM Tools: What is the difference?
+Business Intelligence and CRM Software: What is the difference?

 BI tools and CRM tools were built for different purposes.

-BI was developed with a strategic need in mind – the need for intelligence that informs strategic business decisions.
-As businesses faced unstable economic conditions and became more competitive, knowledge became a source of success.
-With the evolution of technology, the size of organisational data grew at an exponential rate and this unstructured data is hard to interpret.
-BI was born in order to rationalise large volumes of data into reports that deliver insight, which then formed the basis of predictions of future conditions, allowing businesses to prepare in advance.
-The analytics side of BI involves external elements such as market / industry data and competitor performance to generate a comprehensive strategic report.
-BI, is therefore not centred around one specific part of the business and is focused on the business as a whole.
+BI was developed with a strategic need in mind – the need for intelligence that informs business decisions.
+As businesses face unstable economic conditions or more competition, knowledge becomes a source of success.
+With the evolution of technology, the size of organizational and customer data grew at an exponential rate making this unstructured data hard to interpret.
+BI was created in order to rationalize large volumes of data into reports that deliver insights about the past and future conditions.
+These practical findings help business people to address real issues such as a decline in profitability for some products or channels with poor conversion rates.
+The analysis side of BI can also include external information like industry benchmarks for comparison with your KPIs.
+BI is focused on the business as a whole, with users being also able to drill into specific metrics of the business data to guide certain areas of the business.

 CRM, on the other hand, is more consumer-centric.
-It is referred to as a complete system that helps a business execute almost every part of the customer experience, from marketing, sales, support and service.
+It is referred to as a complete system that helps a business execute almost every part of the customer experience, from marketing, sales, social media, support and service.
 With tight competition, business goals went beyond making a sale and towards retaining customers.
 Soon, business leaders knew they needed to create better customer relationships to survive in the market.
 There was an unmistakable need for better customer service and later, customer experience.
-Since then, CRM has been leveraged by businesses to help them build better customer relationships.
-CRM data is very important and can help a business retain loyal customers, however, this data can be incorporated in your BI tool, alongside other aspects that affect business growth, allowing for a birds eye view of all aspects of your business.
+Since then, CRM has been leveraged by business people to help them build better customer relationships.
+CRM data is very important and can help a business retain loyal customers.
+Thia data can be incorporated in your BI tool, alongside other aspects that affect business growth, allowing for a comprehensive and real-time view of all aspects of your business.

 Multiple vs. single data source